-Colorectal cancer is the second leading cause of cancer death for both men and women in the United States and in South Carolina.
-Each year, 2,200 new people will be diagnosed with the disease and nearly 800 will die from the disease.
-This is equivalent to two deaths and 6 new diagnoses each day.
-Worse yet, statistic show that the medically underserved and uninsured population has a higher incidence and lower survival rate of colorectal cancer.
-We also know that African American and rural populations are at high-risk for developing colorectal cancer.
-Regrettably, these factors are felt strongly in South Carolina where more than 30% of the population is African American, of which 40% live in rural areas.
+Colorectal cancer is the second leading cause of cancer death for both men and women in the United States.
+Each year in South Carolina, 2,200 new people will be diagnosed with the disease and more than 800 will die from the disease.
+Statistics show the medically underserved has a higher incidence and lower survival rates from colorectal cancer diagnosis.
+In addition, African American and rural populations are at high-risk for developing colorectal cancer.
+This is felt strongly in South Carolina where more than 30% of the population is African American, of which, 40% live in rural areas.

-Since 2008, the SCCCPN has been working to address the problem of colorectal cancer through education and screening of South Carolinians.
-Working with Free Medical Clinics and Federally Qualified Health Clinics, the network established the infrastructure, training, and navigation capacity needed to fully implement its goals of screening those most at risk, yet least able to access services.
-The SCCCPN has received strong support from private, corporate and public organizations such as: BlueCross BlueShield Foundation of SC, Duke Foundation, The Center for Colon Cancer Research at USC, USC, the Gibbs Cancer Center, the Hollings Cancer Center at MUSC, and the South Carolina Gastroenterology Association.
+The Colorectal Cancer Prevention Network, which was established in 2008, has been working to reduce colorectal cancer death in South Carolina through statewide education and awareness as well as providing screening services to medically underserved South Carolinians.
+The network partners with Free Medical Clinics and Federally Qualified Health Clinics to locate those most at risk and unable to access CRC screening services.
+The Colorectal Cancer Prevention Network has received strong support from private, corporate and public organizations such as: BlueCross BlueShield of South Carolina Foundation, the South Carolina Gastroenterology Association, The Duke Endowment, The Center for Colon Cancer Research at USC, and the University of South Carolina.

 The purpose of the Colorectal Cancer Screening Program of South Carolina (CCSPSC) is to increase participation in CRC screening by partnering with health systems to implement priority evidence-based strategies.